Audi Australia has confirmed pricing and specifications for the upgraded Q5 SUV range, with first deliveries scheduled for early 2021.

 Finally, atop the range is the 50 TDI which wedges a 3.0-litre V6 turbo-diesel under the bonnet augmented by a 48V mild-hybrid system.

 Outputs for the six are rated at 210kW and 620Nm, with the benchmark sprint dropping to 5.7 seconds.
-Like the four-cylinder models, the 50 TDI features quattro all-wheel drive and an eight-speed auto.
+Like the four-cylinder models, the 50 TDI features quattro all-wheel drive though subs out the seven-speed dual-clutch for an eight-speed auto.

 The Q5 40 TDI claims to use 5.4L/100km on the combined cycle, while the 45 TFSI quotes 8.0L/100km.